pedromartinssouza/ti1-final/README.md

   - [c2w/container2wasm](https://github.com/ktock/container2wasm) installed
   - [wasm-to-oci](https://github.com/engineerd/wasm-to-oci) installed and configured with access to your OCI registry
 - **Permissions**:
-  - A Classic Personal Access Token (PAT) to your GitHub package registry
+  - A classic Personal Access Token (PAT) to your GitHub package registry (which will be obtained in step 8)

 ## Set-up